 Herbal supplements aren’t regulated as strictly as pharmaceuticals; thus product quality varies widely across brands.
 Look for:

 Choosing high-quality products makes it easier—and safer—to determine exactly how much mullein mg per day you’re consuming.
+It also reduces the risk of accidentally taking a product that is weaker, stronger, contaminated, or poorly identified.

 Key Takeaways: How Much Mullein Mg Per Day